 To create a continuity of shared experience, sacred work and wild magic that avoids tying sisters into a formalised structure or hierarchy of power, while braiding us into a supportive, inspiring, challenging, healing, innovative, effective and rebellious sisterhood!
 Our most profound apprenticeships are created directly from our intuitive understanding of our own journeys; our most expansive and meaningful initiations are drawn from the vessels of our own courage, tenacity, integrity and intuitive knowing.

 Welcoming HEARTH CIRCLES will continue to be a gateway through which women may have their first experience of working with Carolyn, either for a single visit or with a view to stepping into the braided river apprenticeship.
 These circles offer a safe, inspiring and empowering environment for women who are new to sitting in sister circles or who wish to travel deeper on their own journey of exploration within the sacred house of women and in the wild ancient landscape of Dartmoor.
-Summer hearth and winter hearth weekends for 13 women will take place each year, tended and supported by braided river apprenticeship women and salmon sisters.
+Summer hearth and winter hearth weekends for 12 women will take place each year, tended and supported by braided river apprenticeship women and salmon sisters.

-There will be fairly regular events, taking place every few years, where we can gather in greater numbers to share and strengthen the harvest of our circles.
-The BRAIDED RIVER CAMP (3-day gathering at Lower Merripit Farm for 40-80 women) is intended primarily for salmon sisters and apprenticeship women, to share hearth and river rituals, fire dances and drum songs, roundhouse dreamings and wise craftings, all fed by clear waters, nurturing earth and wild moor.
-The BRAIDED RIVER CONFLUENCE (single day event in Dartmoor venue for up to 130 women) is open to all women who are inspired to come into these waters, sharing workshops and presentations, drum circle and wild song, celebration and ceremony.
+There events take place every two years, enabling us to gather in greater numbers to share and strengthen the harvest of our circles.
+Up to 113 places are usually available, held in a Dartmoor venue and open to all women who are inspired to come into these waters, sharing workshops and presentations, drum circle and wild song, celebration and ceremony.